 Aardman’s Pythagasaurus, directed by Peter Peake, follows two dim-witted Neanderthals who seek the help of the titular maths enthusiast dinosaur when a volcano appears next to their village.

-As with all Aardman animations, the film is bristling with witty British humour and silliness and, with voice acting by the fantastically funny Bill Bailey, shows off some of the adult orientated animation that is often overlooked amidst the company’s output.
+As with all Aardman animations, the film is bristling with witty British humour and silliness and, with voice acting by the fantastically funny Bill Bailey, shows off some of the adult-orientated animation that is often overlooked amid the company’s output.

-Organopolis by Nieto shows the thought-processes that go into creating the perfect comeback as the internal monologue of a schoolboy is dramatized through puppetry and stop-motion animation as his ears, brain, heart and feet process an insult doled out to him by a fellow classmate.
+Organopolis by Nieto shows the thought processes that go into creating the perfect comeback.
+The internal monologue of a schoolboy is dramatised through puppetry and stop-motion animation as his ears, brain, heart and feet process an insult doled out to him by a fellow classmate.

 Strange and surreal with just a hint of Jean-Pierre Jeunet, this is imaginative and quick-paced fare.